davidlcassidy/smart-containers-extension/README.md

 ## **License**

-This project is licensed under the GNU GPLv3 License - see the [LICENSE](https://github.com/davidlcassidy/smart-containers-extension/blob/master/LICENSE) file for details.
+This project is licensed under the GNU GPLv3 License.
+See the [LICENSE](https://github.com/davidlcassidy/smart-containers-extension/blob/master/LICENSE) file for details.